UrbsLab/STREAMLINE/README.md

 ## STREAMLINE Run Modes
 This multi-phase pipeline has been set up to run in one of four ways:

-1. As a 'notebook' within Google Colaboratory [Almost Anyone]:
+1. A 'Notebook' within Google Colaboratory [Almost Anyone]:
     * Advantages: (1) No coding or PC environment experience needed, (2) computing can be performed directly on Google Cloud, (3) one-click run of whole pipeline
     * Notes: Requires a Google and Google Drive account (free)
     * Disadvantages: (1) Can only run pipeline serially, (2) slowest of the run options, (3) limited by google cloud computing allowances

-2. As a Jupyter Notebook (included) [Basic Experience]:
+2. A Jupyter Notebook (included) [Basic Experience]:
     * Advantages: (1) Allows easy customizability of nearly all aspects of the pipeline with minimal coding/environment experience, (2) offers in-notebook viewing of results, (3) offers in-notebook documentation of the run phases, (4) one-click run of whole pipeline
     * Notes: Requires Anaconda3, Python3, and several other minor Python package installations
     * Disadvantages: (1) Can only run pipeline serially, (2) slower runtime than from command-line